aPureBase/arkenv/docs/guides/the-basics.md

 export ARKENV_PROFILE=prod,secret
 ```
 ___
-You can also use yaml for your profiles.
+ℹ️ You can also use yaml for your profiles.
 See [YamlFeature]({{site.baseurl}}features/yaml).

 ### Docker